Built for the long haul

 Are Fruehauf trailers still produced today?

-Did Fruehauf invent the container shipping system?
+Did Fruehauf invent container shipping?